-- How have the indicators for adverse impacts on sustainability factors been taken into account?
+How have the indicators for adverse impacts on sustainability factors been taken into account?

-Indicator for adverse impact Theme Metric Fund policy on sustainability Greenhouse gas emissions GHG emissions Scope 1 GHG emissions Scope 2 GHG emissions Scope 3 GHG emissions Total GHG PAI are taken into account in the management company's definition of Sustainable Investment.
-To qualify as a sustainable investment, each investee company must meet or remain below, as the case Carbon footprint emissions Carbon footprint may be, certain thresholds which have been set taking into account the indicators for GHG intensity of investee companies GHG intensity of investee companies adverse impact on sustainability.
-Exposure to companies active in the fossil fuel sector Share of non- Share of investments in companies active in the fossil fuel sector renewable renewable energy onorg: conclumentian energy consumption and production Energy consumption intensity per high impact climate sector consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector Biodiversity Activities negatively affecting biodiversity- sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas Water Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average Waste Hazardous waste and radioactive waste ratio Tons of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average Social and Violations of Share of employee UN Global Compact investments in matters investee companies principles a Organisation for Econom Cooperation and Developme (OECD) Guidelines Multination Enterprises involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises Lack of processes a compliance mechanism to monitor compliance with UN Global Compact principles a OECD Guidelines Multination Enterprises investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling Unadjusted gender pay gap Board gend diversity gender pay gap of investee companies Exposure to controvers weapons (a personnel mines, clus munitions, chemical weapons a biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial
+Indicator for adverse impact on sustainability Theme Metric Fund policy Greenhouse gas emissions GHG emissions Scope 1 GHG emissions Scope 2 GHG emissions Scope 3 GHG emissions Total GHG emissions PAI are taken into account in the management company's definition of Sustainable Investment.
+To qualify as a sustainable investment, each investee company must meet or remain below, as the case may be, certain thresholds Carbon footprint GHG intensity of investee companies Carbon footprint GHG intensity of investee companies which have been set taking into account the indicators for adverse impact on sustainability.
+Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector Share of non- renewable Share of non- renewable energy energy consumption and production Energy consumption intensity per high impact climate sector consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources.
+Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector Biodiversity Activities negatively affecting biodiversity- sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas Water Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average Waste Hazardous waste and radioactive waste ratio Tons of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average Social and employee Violations of UN Global Share of investments in principles Organisati for Econor Cooperati and Developm (OECD) Guidelines Multinatio on involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises Lack of processes compliand mechanism to monito compliand with UN Global Compact principles OECD Guidelines Multination Enterprise investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance for /complaints handling Unadjuste gender pa gap Board gen diversity gender pay gap of investee companies der Average ratio of female to male board members in investee companies, Exposure controver weapons of personnel mines, clu munitions chemical weapons of biological weapons) investments in investee companies involved in the manufacture or selling of controversial